joernio/joern/docs/content/querying/_index.md

 compile time, and therefore, the returned type for `cpg.id(34).l`is `List[Nothing]`.
-In practice, the external tool will usually know the node type from the previous query, e.g., in our example, we know that the node with the ID `34` is a file node.
+In practice, the external tool will usually know the node type from the previous query, e.g., in our example, we know that the node with the ID `34` is a `File` node.
 An explicit cast can be performed to bring us back into the typed world:

 ```bash